 Breaking news: for the 70th anniversary of D-Day on 6 June 2014, Helen was one of the historians appearing in the BBC studio in Normandy with Huw Edwards as part of the day’s live coverage on BBC1.
 Helen also appeared on a new Channel 5 documentary on 27th June 2014, The Hunt for Hitler’s Missing Millions.

-Updated news: June 2015 sees the launch of the 2nd Edition of the following titles by Thistle Publishing: The M Room: Secret Listeners who Bugged the Nazis; Spymaster: The Secret Life of Kendrick; Churchill’s German Army; Inside Nuremberg Prison: Hitler’s Henchmen Behind Bars, and Music & Men
+Updated news: July 2015 saw the launch of the 2nd Edition of the following titles by Thistle Publishing: The M Room: Secret Listeners who Bugged the Nazis; Spymaster: The Secret Life of Kendrick; Churchill’s German Army; Inside Nuremberg Prison: Hitler’s Henchmen Behind Bars, and Music & Men

 New Book about Kendrick!